Fitus/Zaloha.sh/README.md

  * Zaloha prepares scripts for case of eventual restore.
  * :octocat: :octocat: :octocat: ***[Zaloha2.sh](https://github.com/Fitus/Zaloha2.sh) - new version with following new features has been released:***
  * *Optional backup to a remote backup host via SSH/SCP.*
+ * *Optional backup from a remote source host via SSH/SCP.*
  * *Optional comparing contents of files via SHA-256 hashes.*

 Full documentation is available both [online](DOCUMENTATION.md) as well as inside of Zaloha.sh.